NativeScript/docs/content/tutorials/build-a-master-detail-app-with-vue.md

 ## Prerequisites

 To get the most out of this tutorial you should already have a basic understanding of the Vue framework.
-If you're completely new to Vue, you might want to check out their [official guide](https://vuejs.org/v2/guide/) first.
+If you're completely new to Vue, you might want to check out their [official guide](https://vuejs.org/guide/introduction.html) first.

 ## Overview of the example application

-Components form the basic building blocks of an Vue application.
+Components form the basic building blocks of a Vue application.
 Components represent the pages and views that the user interacts with.
 NativeScript Vue follows the same concept with the difference being primarily within the templates and their styling.

 You'll build a master-details app that displays a list of musicals and allows you to navigate to a details page to view more information about each musical.